Ina-shi Station Guide: Iida Line, Sauce Katsu Don & Kasuga Brewery — Walking Ina Valley in the Snow (Nagano)

 Old building and taxis in front of Ina-shi Station

-Step outside the station into a light snowfall and you'll find a few taxis waiting.
-Across the way stands an old multi-story building — the kind that still carries the feel of the Showa era — and for a moment it seems like time is moving a little slower here.
+Step outside into a light snowfall and you'll find a few taxis lined up.
+Across the way stands an old multi-story building that still carries the feel of the Showa era.
+Time seems to move a little slower here.
+Some storefronts are clearly long since closed, but even that feels like part of the city's memory rather than mere decline.

 Closed pachinko parlor

-A large "PACHINKO" sign catches the eye, but the shutters are pulled firmly shut.
-Whatever life this place once had is now just a memory preserved in faded signage.
+A large "PACHINKO" sign catches the eye — but the shutters are firmly closed.
+Whatever life this building once held is now preserved only in its faded signage.
+Buildings like this that sit without a clear future eventually face demolition.
+When that day comes, what will replace them?

 Shopping street in the snow

-Walking along the shopping street in the snow, most of the storefronts are shuttered.
-Still, a beauty salon here, a restaurant there — a few places are clearly holding on.
+Walking the shopping street in falling snow, most storefronts are shuttered and foot traffic is sparse.
+But a beauty salon here, a small restaurant there — a handful of places are still holding on.
+The snow makes the quiet feel even more pronounced.

 Alley with Hotel Shimadaya

 Turning into a side alley, the sign for Hotel Shimadaya comes into view.
-Old buildings line both sides of the narrow lane, and the whole thing has a calm, tucked-away feel quite unlike the main street.
+Old buildings line both sides of the narrow lane, and the atmosphere here is calm and tucked-away — quite different from the main street.

 Cross the railway tracks and Kasuga Brewery — makers of the local sake "Inokashira" — comes into view.
-Still operating today, the brewery building and the Iida Line crossing make for a surprisingly atmospheric combination.
+It is still operating today, and the contrast between the old brewery building and the Iida Line crossing makes for a quietly atmospheric scene.
+Worth picking up a bottle if you visit.

 Parking lot and Ina Bus Terminal near the station